devv3xd/Amazon-clone/README.md

 # Amazon-clone
 This is my first project.
-I have used only html and css to make frontend of amazon
+I have used html and css to make frontend of amazon